What is a VFU?

 Selection and training of VFU staff

 Selection of appropriate candidates for staffing a VFU is key for a successful veterinary service delivery.
 Candidates should be motivated, be from the community, and preferable have a grade 10 schooling.
 It is important that the community leaders, the Shura, support their candidacy.
-The local Department of Agriculture, Irrigation and Livestock should approve the candidate.
-Once selected, the candidate receives a paravet training course of 24 weeks, and after graduation starts to work in his/her VFU.
+The local Department of Agriculture, Irrigation and Livestock should also approve the candidate.
+Once selected, the candidate receives a paravet training course of 24 weeks.
+After five months of paravet training (theory and practice) the graduate is ready to run his own VFU.

-VFUs require technical backup for 1 to 2 years to become established within their community.
-In the first year following graduation they receive medicines and vaccines as in kind support.
+VFU staff require technical backup for 1 to 2 years to become established within their community.
+In the first year following graduation they receive medicines and vaccines as in-kind support.
 Each month, a DCA facilitator visits the VFU to provide guidance and coaching.
 This facilitator also gathers the monthly vaccination and medication data for the records, and visits the farmers the VFU serves.
-In addition, he discusses the need for refresher courses to improve skills of the VFU staff, and to expand the range of services if needed.
+In addition, he discusses the need for refresher courses to extend the knowledge and skills of the VFU staff, and to expand the range of services if needed.
 DCA offers a diverse array of 1- to 2-week refreshers courses to VFU staff.

 Extension by VFU staff